tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ## **Plugin Implementation**

-Modular TensorFlow provides a set of C API as an ABI-stable way to register a custom device runtime, kernels/ops and graph optimizer.
+Modular TensorFlow provides a set of C API as an ABI-stable way to register a custom device runtime, kernels/ops, graph optimizer and profiler.
 This will simplify the distribution of plugins and allow plugin authors to distribute binary artifacts without necessarily publishing plugin source code.

 <div align=center>
 <img src=modular_TensorFlow.png>